Btibert3/nhl-shiny/README.md

 ![dashboard](screenshot.png)

+## Notes:

+-  I have noticed that sometimes the app will fail with `match` errors on the MainPanel of the dashboard.
+--  I am not sure if this is the NHL refusing a `GET` request to refresh the data or if there is a bug in `Shiny`.

 ## About the Model

 In my previous repo, I highlight a very proof-of-concept model.
 It's not elegant, but very effective when estimating a player's total season goals.
 With respect to the point estimates (actual probability of a shot going in), it has some room for improvement; AUC is mid .7's.